Take a road trip to the stars and dark skies of Western Australia’s Coral Coast and Golden Outback.

 Gaze at the stars by the shores of Lake Thetis, only a short drive from Cervantes.

 After a leisurely breakfast, it’s time to see Cervantes and surrounds by day.
-Wander the boardwalk and easy 1.5km walking trail around Lake Thetis where you’ll encounter the 3000-year-old thrombolites.
+Wander the boardwalk and easy 1.5km walking trail around Lake Thetis.
+You’ll encounter Earth’s oldest living lifeforms, the stromatolites!
 Just before heading towards home, call in to Nambung National Park and the fascinating Pinnacles Desert.
 Explore the desert with its unique landscape of limestone spires via the 4km driving trail before enjoying the delights of the Indian Ocean Drive as you head home.
 Stop in at vantage points along the way for amazing coastal scenery.
 Rugged in winter and sublime in summer.

 Maps: You’ll find a handy map and information you can download on our Wild Stars Stargazing Map.